BenyAlbatross/tp/docs/DeveloperGuide.md

 to gain practical skills, industry knowledge and professional exposure in a specific field.
 Internships may be paid or unpaid, part-time or full-time, and can occur during or after academic study.

+---

-## Instructions for manual testing
+## Appendix: Instructions for manual testing

 Given below are instructions to test the app manually.